Composer Robert Kelly

 music?

 BD: No, that is the second edge of the sword.
-Firstly,

-good or bad, or both?
+either good or bad, or both?

-Kelly: I think it’s a great influence, because
+Kelly: I think it’s a great influence,

-looked at a lot of George
+I’ve looked at a lot of George Crumb’s music.

-Crumb’s music.
 George and I are very good friends.
-In
+In fact, we’re from the

-fact, we’re from the same state, West Virginia.
-I’ve always been
+same state, West Virginia.
+I’ve always been very much interested in

-very much interested in George’s music... not that I would write like
+George’s music... not that I would write like he does.
+He’s younger

-he does.
-He’s younger than I am, and I have a lot of respect for
+than I am, and I have a lot of respect for him.
+He hasn’t gone over

-or music... at least he hadn’t the last time I talked to him.
-[Both
+last time I talked to him.
+[Both laugh]

 BD: One never knows where one’s imagination